bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/43-Mark.md

 ^23^ He took the cup, and when he had given thanks, he gave to them.
 They all drank of it. ^24^ He said to them, “This is my blood of the new covenant, which is poured out for many. ^25^ Most certainly I tell you, I will no more drink of the fruit of the vine until that day when I drink it anew in God’s Kingdom.” ^26^ When they had sung a hymn, they went out to the Mount of Olives.

-^27^ Jesus said to them, “All of you will be made to stumble because of me tonight, for it is written, ‘I will strike the shepherd, and the sheep will be scattered.’^*^ ^28^ However, after I am raised up, I will go before you into Galilee.”
+^27^ Jesus said to them, “All of you will be made to stumble because of me tonight, for it is written, ‘I will strike the shepherd, and the sheep will be scattered.’^^ ^28^ However, after I am raised up, I will go before you into Galilee.”
 ^[14:27 Zechariah 13:7]

 ^29^ But Peter said to him, “Although all will be offended, yet I will not.”